About this listing

 This host has 31 reviews for other properties.View Other Reviews

 I like gardening, cooking, reading, being outdoors, working on various crafty endeavors, and taking advantage of all the amazing events and live music in our city.
 I've been in Austin my whole life and I can't seem to leave.
 That said, I love to travel and I've spent time in many different places around the world.
 I enjoy meeting new people and I love opening up our home to fun folks who need a short-term place to stay in Austin.
-I work as a freelance educational writer and I am often working in the office room of our house or at a coffee shop nearby.
+I work as a freelance educational writer and spend most of my time during the week working in the office room of our house or at a coffee shop nearby.

-Leo - a friend who also works with Miguel at the cafe.
-He's quiet and keeps to himself a lot, but is really nice and friendly.
-He likes running, boxing, and being outdoors.
+Leo - a good friend who also works with Miguel at the cafe.
+He keeps to himself a lot, but is really nice and friendly.
+He likes running, boxing, reading, and being outdoors.

-Pandora - my very affectionate cat who spends most of her time inside
+Pandora - my very affectionate catchild who spends most of her time inside and loves to cuddle.

 Fritz (aka catbus) - a big orange cat who decided to adopt us as his host family.
 He spends most of his time outside, but comes in to eat.